Medications and Drugs

 What is epinastine ophthalmic (Elestat)?

-Epinastine ophthalmic is used to prevent itching of the eyes associated with allergies.
+Epinastine ophthalmic (for the eyes) is used to prevent itching of the eyes caused by allergies.

-Epinastine ophthalmic may also be used for purposes other than those listed in this medication guide.
+Epinastine ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of epinastine ophthalmic (Elestat)?